Son of God

 His message and his preaching was delivered by the power of the indwelling Holy Spirit as Paul submitted to God's leading and guidance in the words he said, the message he spoke, the acts he carried out and a heart that rested in Christ.

-We are to trust the Lord in all things and seek His heavenly guidance in spirit and in truth.
+Like this remnant in Israel, we are also living in volatile times, but we are instructed to trust the Lord in all things and seek His heavenly guidance in spirit and in truth.

-Paul knew that the most effective cure for a loss of peace and a lack of joy is a mind that is focused on Christ - a mind that is submissive to the leading and guidance of the Holy Spirit - a humble mind that seeks to esteem others as more important than themselves - and so we are called upon to be of one mind, having the same love for one another and living in perfect harmony - with a singular focus..
+Paul knew that the most effective cure for a loss of peace and a lack of joy is a mind that is focused on Christ, submissive to the leading and guidance of the Holy Spirit, and which humbly seeks to esteem others as more important than themselves.

 Peace WITH God is our permanent possession when we believe on the Lord Jesus Christ for salvation, but the peace OF God is conditional upon a believer being in a relationship with the Lord Jesus - as we abide in Christ, trust His Word, depend on His guidance, die to self and live for Him.